Rarely ever seen, a black rhino chomping on some food, facing the camera and sourrounded by dry shrubs.

 Travel insurance

-Increase in government tax and park fees
+Increase in government tax, park fees and forced fuel supplements

 Itinerary